-Cause of Condition: The District Attorney's office had not fully established and implemented formal policies and procedures for collections, disbursements, and financial reporting for the Bogus Check Restitution, Restitution and Diversion, and Supervision Fee accounts.
+Cause of Condition: The District Attorney's office does not have formal policies in place establishing procedures for collections, disbursements, and financial reporting for the Bogus Check Restitution and Supervision Fee accounts.

-Effect of Condition: This could result in employee error for the reporting and documentation of the collection of payments, defendant file maintenance, restitution payments, expenditure transactions, and the accounting of funds.
-In addition, this condition could result in unrecorded transactions, misstated financial reports, undetected errors, or misappropriation of funds.
+Effect of Condition: These conditions could result in employee error for the reporting and documentation of the collection of payments, defendant file maintenance, restitution payments, expenditure transactions, and the accounting of funds.
+In addition, these conditions could result in unrecorded transactions, misstated financial reports, undetected errors, or misappropriation of funds.